 The lower-left quadrant of the circle is labeled dismissing-avoidant, this corresponds to its placement on the circle between low anxiety and high avoidance.
 Having low anxiety about relationships and a general avoidance of close relationships is a marker of the dismissing-avoidant attachment style.

 Individuals with a dismissive-avoidant attachment style may tend to have better self-esteem than those with fearful-avoidant attachment style, as the dismissive-avoidant is motivated by a “why bother, why risk” avoidance of intimacy.

 Good news: Attachment styles are not permanent!
 Heathy relationships that weather seasons of rupture and repair (like partnerships with a kind and committed partner or long-term work with a relationally oriented therapist) can help us create an “earned secure attachment.”

 An earned secure attachment is a secure attachment with one particular person, even though our default attachment style might be insecure.
 Earned secure attachments – often with therapists but sometimes with caregivers, partners, or peers – can help us learn the feeling of secure attachment and grow the capacity to move towards it in other relationships.

-Print a Copy
+Print a PDF Copy